dianxiangxu/legacy-XPA/README.md

 test whether Z3-str works:
 ./Z3-str.py -f tests/concat-002	#if the files Z3-str.py and str do not have executable permission, change permission use the commmand 'sudo chmod +x Z3-str.py str'

-# after cloning repository
-delete .project file
-create new project
+# how to setup XPA
+1. before import project from github, disable "build automatically".
+If you don't to so, eclipse will start building the project as soon as it is imported.
+And since build path have not been setted properly, eclipse will stuck at building.
+2. install AJDT from http://download.eclipse.org/tools/ajdt/43/update/ if you don't have it installed in your eclipse.
+2. import project from github
-in property->java build path, in 'Source' tab, set XPA/src as source folder; in 'Libraries' tab, 'Add JARs' to add jars in 'lib' folder, also add JRE System Library and JUnit library. install AJDT from http://download.eclipse.org/tools/ajdt/43/update/ if you don't have it installed in your eclipse. right click on project->AspectJ Tools->conver to AspectJ project
+3. in property->java build path, in 'Source' tab, set XPA/src as source folder; in 'Libraries' tab, 'Add JARs' to add jars in 'lib' folder, also add JRE System Library and JUnit library.
+4. right click on project->AspectJ Tools->, 'remove aspecJ capability' and then 'conver to AspectJ project'.
+This operation will add AspectJ runtime library to build path.
+6. now we can enable 'build automatically'